radius-project/design-notes/architecture/2024-10-deploymenttemplate-controller.md

 The new controllers will emit logs and metrics in the same way as other Radius controllers.

-We will be leveraging the Kubernetes Events API to emit events for the DeploymentTemplate and DeploymentTemplateResource resources.
+We will be leveraging the Kubernetes Events API to emit events for the DeploymentTemplate and DeploymentResource resources.
 These events will be used to track the progress of the deployment and to provide feedback to the user.

 ## Development plan